 English is the official language.

-1816-1817 - The American Colonization Society buys land in Liberia for the resettlement of freed slaves.
+1816-1817 - The American Colonization Society buys land in Liberia for the resettlement of freed US slaves.

-1822 - The first freed American slaves arrive in Liberia.
+1822 - The first freed US slaves arrive in Liberia.

-1980 - Samuel Doe of the Krahn ethnic group takes power in a coup, overthrowing William Tolbert.
+1980 - Samuel Doe of the Krahn ethnic group takes power in a coup.

 1996 - The United Nations, United States, African Union and Economic Community of West African States mediate a peace deal of sorts.

-1997 - Charles Taylor gains power in a special election.
+1997 - Taylor gains power in a special election.

-July 20-August 11, 2003 - Liberian rebels, aided by U.S. military and U.N. peacekeepers, fight to remove Taylor from office.
+July 20-August 11, 2003 - Liberian rebels, aided by the US military and UN peacekeepers, fight to remove Taylor from office.

 August 11, 2003 - Taylor officially relinquishes his office in a ceremony at the presidential palace.
 Vice President Moses Blah is sworn in as Liberia’s 22nd president.
-Taylor later leaves for Nigeria, which had offered him asylum.
+Taylor later leaves for Nigeria, where he has been offered asylum.

-August 12-18, 2003 - The primary rebel group, Liberians United for Reconciliation and Democracy (LURD), agrees to withdraw its troops from Monrovia and the nearby port, on Thursday, August 14, to a point 25 miles from the city.
-It signs a comprehensive peace agreement with the Liberian government intended to end the civil war.
+August 12-18, 2003 - The primary rebel group, Liberians United for Reconciliation and Democracy (LURD), agrees to withdraw its troops from Monrovia and the nearby port.
+The group signs a comprehensive peace agreement with the Liberian government intended to end the civil war.

 October 14, 2003 - Gyude Bryant takes office in Liberia as the head of an interim government meant to disarm fighters and pave the way for elections.

-January 6, 2006 - Ellen Johnson Sirleaf takes office as Liberia’s first elected female president, promising to break the cycle of violence.
+January 6, 2006 - Ellen Johnson Sirleaf takes office as Liberia’s first elected female president.

 June 5, 2006 - The Liberian military announces that it will start recruiting female soldiers.

-September 20, 2007 - The United Nations Security Council votes to reduce the number of peacekeeping forces (15,000 at the time) in Liberia by 2,450 troops and 498 police over the next several months.
+September 20, 2007 - The UN Security Council votes to reduce the number of peacekeeping forces (15,000 at the time) in Liberia by 2,450 troops and 498 police over the next several months.

-2008 - Begins participation in a three-year Poverty Reduction Strategy program to improve the economy and get out of debt.
+2008 - Liberia begins participation in a three-year Poverty Reduction Strategy program to improve the economy and get out of debt.
 The program ends in June 2011.

 October 11, 2011 - Liberia’s presidential election is held.
-Results show current President Ellen Johnson Sirleaf with 44% of votes and Winston Tubman with 32% of votes.
-A runoff is scheduled for November 8.
+Results show Sirleaf with 44% of votes and Winston Tubman with 32% of votes.
+A runoff is scheduled.

-November 15, 2011 - Election officials announce that Liberian President Ellen Johnson Sirleaf is re-elected with 90.7% of the vote in the November 8 runoff.
+November 15, 2011 - Election officials announce that Sirleaf has been reelected with 90.7% of the vote.

-April 26, 2012 - Former Liberian President Charles Taylor is found guilty of aiding and abetting rebels who raped, killed and mutilated civilians in neighboring Sierra Leone.
+April 26, 2012 - An international tribunal finds Taylor guilty of aiding and abetting war crimes in neighboring Sierra Leone’s civil war.

-August 6, 2014 - President Ellen Johnson Sirleaf declares a 90-day state of emergency amid the deadly Ebola outbreak.
+August 6, 2014 - Sirleaf declares a 90-day state of emergency amid a deadly Ebola outbreak.